FNNDSC/pfdicom/README.rst

 Examples
 --------

-Run on a target tree, creating internal representations of specific file and directory strucutres.
+Run on a target tree, creating internal representations of specific file and directory strucutres:

 .. code:: bash

-        pfdicom         -I /var/www/html                \
+        pfdicom                                                                 \
-                        -O /tmp                         \
+                --inputDir ~/dicom                                              \
-                        -o %PatientID-%PatientAge       \
+                --outputDir /tmp                                                \
-                        -e .dcm                         \
+                --fileFilter dcm                                                \
-                        -v 0 --json
+                --printElapsedTime

-        which will output only at script conclusion and will log a JSON formatted string.
+other than setting up some internal variables, this will do little more than a pftree walk down the tree.
+This will typically be the first call executed by downstream modules that might extract tags or anonymize DICOM contents.